JockLawrie/GCSObjectStores.jl/README.md

-# GCSObjectStores
+# GoogleCloudObjectStores

 This package defines an [ObjectStore](https://github.com/JockLawrie/ObjectStores.jl) that uses _Google Cloud Storage_ as the storage back-end.

 __NOTE:__

 1. Google Cloud Storage does not allow the creation of buckets within buckets; buckets can contain only objects.
-2. Therefore a `GCSObjectStore` does not allow specification of a root bucket.
+2. Therefore a `GoogleCloudObjectStore` does not allow specification of a root bucket.
 3. Bucket names must be unique across your Google Cloud Platform (GCP) project.
 4. Some bucket names are rejected by GCP anyway, such as "xxx".